janantala/angular-adaptive-scroll/README.md

 adaptive-scroll
 ===============

-Want to control an AngularJS app scrolling using gyroscope?
+Want to scroll in an AngularJS app using gyroscope?
 Check it.